stuskeer/session-tracker/README.md

 - `GET /sessions` - List all sessions for logged-in user
 - `POST /sessions` - Create a new session
 - `GET /sessions/:id` - Get a specific session
-- `PUT /sessions/:id` - Update a session
+- `PUT /sessions/:id` - Update a session (user can only update their own)
-- `DELETE /sessions/:id` - Delete a session
+- `DELETE /sessions/:id` - Delete a session (user can only delete their own)

 ### Admin (Protected - requires authentication and admin role)
 - `GET /admin/users` - Get all users (excludes passwords)
 - `POST /admin/reset-password` - Initiate password reset for a user (generates reset token)
+- `GET /admin/users/:userId/sessions` - Get all sessions for a specific user
+- `PUT /admin/sessions/:id` - Update any user's session
+- `DELETE /admin/sessions/:id` - Delete any user's session

 ## Password Security with bcrypt